Supplying Assets to the Compound Protocol

 If you are using MetaMask for your Ethereum wallet, open the menu, click the 3 dots on the right, Account Details, Export Private Key, and input your MetaMask password.
 This will reveal your private key.
 Keep it safe!
 Copy this value and save it for later.

-It is a best practice to store a key like this as an environment variable on your local machine.
+It is a best practice to store a test key like this as an environment variable on your local machine.
 When a key is stored as an environment variable, it can be referenced in code files by a variable name, instead of explicitly with a string.
 This promotes code cleanliness, and reduces the risk of exposing your secret.

 How to Supply ETH to Compound via Web3.js

 Supplying Ether (ETH) to the Compound Protocol is as easy as calling the “mint” function in the Compound cEther smart contract.
 The “mint” function transfers ETH to the Compound contract address, and mints cETH tokens.
-The cETH tokes are transferred to the wallet of the supplier.
+The cETH tokens are transferred to the wallet of the supplier.

 Remember that the amount of ETH that can be exchanged for cETH increases every Ethereum block, which is about every 13 seconds.
 There is no minimum or maximum amount of time that suppliers need to keep their asset in the protocol.
 See the varying exchange rate for each cToken by clicking on one at https://compound.finance/markets.